-Diesel mechanics diploma programs that can be completed entirely online are rare.
-Some hybrid programs are available though, and they offer students theoretical classroom instruction while also providing hands-on practice working with the parts, systems, maintenance and repair associated with diesel engines.
-Graduates of a diesel mechanics diploma program are prepared to work as apprentices in the diesel engine service and repair field.
+Diesel mechanics diploma programs that can be completed entirely online are available, but they are rare.
+Some hybrid programs are also available, and they offer students theoretical classroom instruction while also providing hands-on practice working with the parts, systems, maintenance and repair associated with diesel engines.
+Students may need to complete related general education courses before entering this program.
+Supervised mechanics training may be required.

 Online programs typically focus on theoretical instruction in diesel engine parts and systems, while hybrid and on-campus programs allow for supervised mechanics training.
 Regardless of the delivery method of the classes, all programs usually offer basic instruction in diesel engine fundamentals, hydraulic systems and power trains.